 The five courses that make up the Early Grade Reading Graduate Certificate are:

-- How Children in Developing Countries Learn to Read (Foundations Course)
+- How Children in Developing Countries Learn to Read – Summer 2017

-- Systems to Support Early Grade Reading – enrollment open for Fall 2017
+- Systems to Support Early Grade Reading – Fall 2017

-- Teacher Preparation and Support for Early Grade Reading – Summer 2016
+- Teacher Preparation and Support for Early Grade Reading – Spring 2018

 - Materials and Technology for Early Grade Reading – Fall 2016